On-Page SEO

 Why are some Autocomplete predictions removed?

-In 2010, Google rebranded Autocomplete to move away from the term "Suggest" as it did not always offer the most thoughtful or appropriate term.
+In 2010, Google rebranded Autocomplete to move away from the term "Suggest" as it did not always offer the most appropriate terms.

 The company now prefers to use "predictions" and is committed to improving the service by monitoring searches and taking feedback.